 Any person may be admitted to the College who:

 - has a high school diploma or equivalent*

-diploma or equivalent or (2) is at least 18 years of age and
+- or is at least 18 years of age

-wishes to benefit from a program of study at the College.
+- and wishes to benefit from a program of study.

 Enrollment at the College, however, does not mean admission to all courses or programs or guarantee financial aid.
 Students may be required to take developmental coursework or prerequisite credit courses/programs prior to entering MCC classes.
 The College reserves the right to evaluate requests for enrollment and to refuse enrollment to any person when considered to be in the best interest of the College.